abhishekchudiwal/abhishekchudiwal/README.md

 ## 📊 Featured Projects

 🔹 **Netflix-Recommendation-System**
--Netflix Recommendation System using ML techniques to suggest content based on user preferences.
+- Netflix Recommendation System using ML techniques to suggest content based on user preferences.
--Includes data preprocessing, similarity-based recommendations, and EDA to improve personalization and user experience.
+- Includes data preprocessing, similarity-based recommendations, and EDA to improve personalization and user experience.

 🔹 **Fraud Detection System**
 - Used ML models to detect suspicious transactions